varunk08/book_notes/programming/effective_modern_cpp.md

 #### 18: Use `std::unique_ptr` for exclusive ownership resource management
 It embodies *exclusive ownership* semantics.
 It always owns what it points to.
 Copying isn't allowed.
 It is a move-only type.
-Upon destruction, it destroys its resource.
+Upon destruction, it destroys its resource. during constcution `std::unique_ptr` objects can be configured to use *custom deleters*: arbitrary functions or function objects, including those from lambda expressions to be invoked when it's time for their resources to be destroyed.
+a raw pointer cannot be assigned to a smart points. `reset` is used to assign a raw ptr to a smart pointer.
+Using custom deleters as lambda expressions means size increment of `std::unique_ptr` is from  one word to two. these lamdba expressions must be stateless, captureless.
+`std::unique_ptr`  comes in two forms, one for individual objects `std::unique_ptr<T>` and one for arrays `std::unique_ptr<T[]>`
+`std::unique_ptr` can be easily converted into a `std::shared_ptr`.